MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/eslz-security-governance-and-compliance.md

 [Azure Sentinel](/azure/sentinel/overview) is a scalable, cloud-native, security information event management (SIEM), and security orchestration automated response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response.

-## Networking recommendation
+## Networking

-The Enterprise scale analytics and AI prescribed view is to use Azure Private Endpoints for all PaaS services and not use public IPs for all infrastructure as a service (IaaS) services.
-See [Enterprise Scale Analytics and AI Networking](eslz-network-topology-and-connectivity.md) for more information.
+The enterprise-scale analytics and AI prescribed view is to use Azure Private Endpoints for all PaaS services and not use public IPs for all infrastructure as a service (IaaS) services.
+See [Enterprise-Scale Analytics and AI Networking](eslz-network-topology-and-connectivity.md) for more information.

 ## Compliance and governance design recommendations